-It is our pleasure to welcome the following plenary speakers - representing extensive expertise in implementation science as well as implementation practice - to the 2020 European Implementation Event.
+It is our pleasure to welcome our plenary speakers - representing extensive expertise in the science, practice and policy of implementation - to the 2021 European Implementation Event.

 We are currently working to further expand this list, so please stay tuned!